GeniusesOfSymfony/WebsocketAppDemo/README.md

 Gos Websocket Demo
 ==================

-- Start websocket bundle `php app/console gos:websocket:server`
+- Start socket service in term `php bin/console gos:websocket:server`
+- Start web service in a second term `php bin/console server:run`
-- Go to 127.0.0.1/app_dev.php/app/example
+- Go to 127.0.0.1/app/example
 - Look at the console browser
 - Play with the code :)